MUESdummy/Meta-Universal-Equality-Scale/README.md

 # Meta-Universal-Equality-Scale
-MUES (Meta‑Universal Equality Scale) is a psychological confrontation engine disguised as a self-diagnostic tool.
+MUES (Meta‑Universal Equality Scale) is a psychological confrontation engine presenting as a self-diagnostic tool.
 It isn’t about comfort.
 It isn’t polite.
 It doesn’t flatter, entertain, or pacify.

 MUES is a system designed to strip away illusion, detect repeating emotional patterns, and expose the archetypal roots of avoidance.
 It assesses users based on how they answer — not what they wish to believe — using a symbolic mirror system that draws from shadow work, behavioral archetypes, and raw cognitive-emotional analysis.